Posted on Leave a comment

 If you are able to avoid smoking for intervals of a couple of hours, and you are feeling heavy cravings for tobacco, you can use a Step Three Mixture when things get bad.
 Adding a higher percentage of lobelia leaf to your non-tobacco mixture may also help.
 However, at this point, the goal is to completely quit smoking tobacco and not slip backwards.
 Most importantly, do not give up!

-This is a very simple program because, in many cases, simplicity works best.
+This is a simple program, in many cases, simplicity works best.
 The herbs in this program have no addictive qualities, so they will not aid in your dependency.
 You may choose to research and experiment with other herbs during the program or after to have something to smoke when you have a craving.
 Years of smoking can become habit-forming in more ways than one.
 It can also become a routine, having something you can go to that is not habit-forming can help fill that void.

 You can rid yourself of tobacco addiction, and you will if you keep trying!